It's a New Day in Public Health.

 The data system is modeled after the consensus recommendations developed through the Safe States Alliance.

-The Florida Injury Surveillance System uses multiple data sources, but not limited to:
+The Florida Injury Surveillance System uses multiple data sources, including, but not limited to:

 - Vital Records (Death Certificates)*